Polish Statistical Association

-Statistics in Transition – new series (SiT) is an international independent double-blind peer-reviewed journal (ISSN 1234-7655), published jointly by the Polish Statistical Association (PTS) and the Central Statistical Office of Poland, three times a year.
+Statistics in Transition – new series (SiT) is an international independent double-blind peer-reviewed journal (ISSN 1234-7655), published jointly by the Polish Statistical Association (PTS) and the Central Statistical Office of Poland, four times a year.
 Also, it has extended its scope of interest beyond its originally primary focus on statistical issues pertinent to transition from centrally planned to a market-oriented economy through embracing questions related to systemic transformations of and within the national statistical systems, world-wide.

 To publish in Statistics in Transition.
 New Series, authors are not required to pay an article processing charge (APC).

 The SiT-ns seeks contributors that address the full range of problems involved in data production, data dissemination and utilization, providing international community of statisticians and users – including researchers, teachers, policy makers and the general public – with a platform for exchange of ideas and for sharing best practices in all areas of the development of statistics.